Advanced Medical Imaging

 In a nutshell

-This programme will allow you to meet the challenge of specialist, advanced and consultant practitioner status in the field of advanced medical imaging within a rapidly evolving health service.
+This programme is designed to enable qualified medical imaging practitioners to meet the challenge of specialist, advanced, and consultant practitioner status in a rapidly evolving health service.

 Course accreditations